Marjariasana or cat pose is an asana where Marjari = Cat, Asana = Posture or Pose. Pronounced as mar-jar-ee-ahh-sanna.

 The world is an inspiring place, and we might be the most advanced species.
 But sometimes, it is a good idea to look around and learn from everything around us.
 A cat stretch pose can do wonderful things for your body.
 All thanks to the observant yogi who watched a cat, interpreted its movements, and instituted this asana.

-- Parsvottanasana/ Intense Side Stretch Pose/ Pyramid Pose – How To Do And What Are Its Benefits?
+- How To Do Parsvottanasana/ Pyramid Pose And What Are Its Benefits?

 Latest posts by Shirin Mehdi (see all)

 - It’s That Time Of The Year Again – A Time To Go On A Shopping Spree - October 16, 2016

 - The Friend In Need, Indeed!
 Why Himalaya’s Gentle Exfoliating Walnut Scrub Is Your Skin’s Best Friend - September 16, 2016

 - 12 Yoga Exercises To Get Your Thighs And Hips In Shape - September 9, 2016